-We hereby consent to the use in this Registration Statement of our report dated September 1, 2010 except for i) the table included in Note 2 and ii) Note 10, as to which the dates are December 3, 2010, relating to the financial statements of Bella Petrella's Holdings, Inc. (a majority owned subsidiary of JVW Entertainment, Inc.), and to the reference to our Firm under the caption "Experts" in the Prospectus.
+We hereby consent to the use in this Registration Statement of our report dated January 7, 2011, relating to the financial statements of Bella Petrella's Holdings, Inc. (a majority owned subsidiary of JVW Entertainment, Inc.), and to the reference to our Firm under the caption "Experts" in the Prospectus.

-/s/ Pender Newkirk & Company LLP Pender Newkirk & Company LLP Certified Public Accountants Tampa, Florida December 3, 2010
+/s/ Pender Newkirk & Company LLP Pender Newkirk & Company LLP Certified Public Accountants Tampa, Florida January 7, 2011